fnalways/terminus-docs/docs/manual/get-started/install-olares-pve.md

 Make sure your device meets the following requirements.

 - CPU: 4 cores or above
-- At least 8GB of available memory
+- RAM: At least 8GB of available memory
-- Storage: SSD with 64GB or more of available space
+- Storage: At least 64GB of available space (SSD recommended)
 - Supported Systems: PVE 8.2.2

 ::: tip Version compatibility